FNALLPC/cmsdas-short-exercise-lumi/setup.md

 > On `lxplus`, a container image is provided to give a simple access to the `brilcalc` software for all users.
 > It should work without issues (in some cases, it will print warnings regarding the use of outdated python functions which can be ignored).
 > In case of problems or inconsistent results, `brilcalc` should be set up as described above.
-> Feedback about the container image is welcome, and can be sent to the LUM POG conveners (<cms-pog-conveners-lum@cern.ch>).
 > ```bash
 > source /cvmfs/cms-bril.cern.ch/cms-lumi-pog/brilws-docker/brilws-env
 > ```